 What Type of Business is an LLC? | All You Need to Know

-As a business consultant who has guided more than 85 clients through LLC formation over the past 3 years alone, I've seen firsthand which structural choices protect owners — and which ones leave them exposed.
+As a business consultant who has guided more than 85 clients through LLC formation over the past 3 years, I've seen firsthand which structural choices protect owners — and which ones leave them exposed.

-In this article, I break down exactly what type of business an LLC is, how its structure works, and what tax treatment options mean for your bottom line.
+Here's exactly what type of business an LLC is, how its structure works, and what your tax treatment options mean for your bottom line.

 Quick Summary